Siguza/StackScripts/README.md

 # StackScripts
-My Tampermonkey scripts I use on StackExchange sites
+Various userscripts I use on StackExchange sites.
+(Tested only in Chrome with Tampermonkey.)